usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 !!! tip "Dates and Times"
     We hope to see you at our in-person lectures and labs every Monday and Wednesday **8:00 - 10:00am PST** at [SCI L113](https://maps.usc.edu/?id=1928&reference=SCI#!ct/53723,53722,55414,55415,55418?m/552571?s/)

+Welcome to IMGD's Game Development for Designers course.
+This resource provides the information you will need regarding the structure of the course, technical considerations, and support available to you for the duration of the course.

 This page provides an overview of the policies for this course as taught at [USC Games](https://games.usc.edu/) within the [University of Southern California, School of Cinematic Arts](https://cinema.usc.edu/).
 We meet Mondays and Wednesdays 8:00am- 10:00pm PST at [SCI L113](https://maps.usc.edu/?id=1928&reference=SCI#!ct/53723,53722,55414,55415,55418?m/552571?s/).
 Please direct any questions you have in the `# landing-page` channel in the CTIN 583 Discord.

 ## 🧜‍♀️ Staff